 Who we are

 The Better Cotton Initiative (BCI) — a global not-for-profit organisation — is the largest cotton sustainability programme in the world.
-Together with our partners we provide training on more sustainable farming practices to more than two million cotton farmers in 21 countries.
-In the 2017-18 cotton season, licenced BCI Farmers produced more than five million metric tonnes of ‘Better Cotton’ – that accounts for around 19% of global cotton production!
+Together with our partners we provide training on more sustainable farming practices to more than 2.3 million cotton farmers in 23 countries.
+In the 2018-19 cotton season, licensed BCI Farmers produced more than 5.6 million metric tonnes of ‘Better Cotton’ – that accounts for around 22% of global cotton production!

-At the end of 2018, BCI had more than 1,400 members, spanning the entire global cotton supply chain from farmer organisations through to retailers are brands.
+At the end of 2019, BCI had more than 1,840 members, spanning the entire global cotton supply chain from farmer organisations through to retailers and brands.
 Together, we are collectively addressing the negative impacts of mainstream cotton production by supporting the production and sourcing of Better Cotton – cotton grown in line with the Better Cotton Principles and Criteria.
-In 2018, BCI Retailer and Brand Members sourced more than one million metric tonnes of Better Cotton.
+In 2019, BCI Retailer and Brand Members sourced more than 1.5 million metric tonnes of Better Cotton.